-Focuses on a classroom seminar and placement in a child care setting.
+Credits: 3 Focuses on a classroom seminar and placement in a child care setting.
 The supervised placement provides the student with the opportunity to observe children, to practice appropriate interactions, and to develop effective guidance and management techniques.
 Addresses ages birth through age 8.

-Presents an overview of theories, applications (including observations), and issues pertinent to infant and toddler development in group and/or family settings.
+Credits: 3 Presents an overview of theories, applications (including observations), and issues pertinent to infant and toddler development in group and/or family settings.
 Includes state requirements for licensing, health, safety and nutrition.
 Focuses on birth through age three.

-Focuses on nutrition, health and safety as a key factor for optimal growth and development of young children.
+Credits: 3 Focuses on nutrition, health and safety as a key factor for optimal growth and development of young children.
 Includes nutrient knowledge, menu planning, food program participation, health practices, management and safety, appropriate activities and communication with families.
 Addresses ages from prenatal through age 8.

-Covers the growth and development of the child from conception through the elementary school years.
+Credits: 3 Covers the growth and development of the child from conception through the elementary school years.
 Emphasizes physical, cognitive, language, social and emotional domains and the concept of the whole child as well as how adults can provide a supportive environment through teaming and collaboration.

-Examines Colorado’s licensing requirements, as well as quality standards pertaining to the operation of programs for young children.
+Credits: 3 Examines Colorado’s licensing requirements, as well as quality standards pertaining to the operation of programs for young children.
 Focuses on the director’s administrative skills and role as a community advocate for young children.
 Addresses ages birth through age 12.